dkvc/gpkgstatus/README.md

 ## Installation

-There are two ways of installing gpgkstatus:
+There are two methods of installing gpgkstatus:

 1. **Using pip:** You can use `pip install gpkgstatus` and restart your terminal.
 Now you can use it!
 2. **(Unsupported) Using executables from Github:** You can download executable from [Releases](https://github.com/dkvc/gpkgstatus) and use it directly.
 Make sure to set it as executable on Linux.

 **Note:** If you want to run the file anywhere when using executable from Github, move the file to a directory in your system's PATH (usually /usr/local/bin)

-### Why Way 2 is unsupported?
+### Why Method 2 is unsupported?

 You have to update executable manually!